Audits & Risk Disclosure

 Contract Risk

 Underlying Liquity contracts are audited and secure.
-Firm Finance Protocol is a fork of Liquity and inherits most of the same risks and security considerations, but with several differences.
+Firm Money is a fork of Liquity V2 and inherits most of the same risks and security considerations, with several differences documented in the Changes from Liquity V2 page.

-Firm Finance protocol contracts (and all changes from the Liquity core contracts) have undergone multiple comprehensive security audits:
+Firm Money protocol contracts (and all changes from the Liquity core contracts) have undergone multiple comprehensive security audits:

 Security Audits